goscha01/google-books/README.md

 - npm start
 - go to localhost:4200

-# OR run in production mode (also problem with delete function)
+# OR run in production mode
 - npm run build
 - go to localhost:8080